dipdup-io/starknet-indexer/README.md

 DipDup is a framework, and it gently guides you towards the right path by restricting file organisation, by providing to-be-implemented stubs and other hints.

 DipDup significantly reduces boilerplate associated with querying and decoding data, handling network and chain issues.
 What left is just core logic you need to implement.

-## Project milestones

-Our project has two major milestones:
-- Implement a minimal DipDup vertical for the StarkNet rollup chain
-- Add support for StarkNet to the DipDup framework

-### Milestone 1

-**ETA**: end of Q2
-**Deliverables**: a generic indexer providing high-level data representation via GraphQL API

-Requirements:
-- open-source, documented self-deployment setup
-- index blocks, handle reorgs (rollbacks)
-- index contract classes and instances, handle proxies
-- index transactions: declare, deploy, invoke, l1_handler; decode calldata
-- index events; decode event payloads
-- index ERC token transfers
-- expose GraphQL API

-### Milestone 2

-**ETA**: circa mid-Q3
-**Deliverables**: DipDup-compatible datasource and full support for Cairo contracts in DipDup framework

-Requirements:
-- expose DipDup-compatible API set (for code generation and selective querying) via gRPC
-- add support for the new gRPC datasource to the DipDup framework
-- provide `operations`, `events`, and `token_transfers` index kinds at the framework level
-- allow to filter by contract class in addition to filtering by contract address
-- provide a template that can be used via scaffolding CLI
-- provide an extensive documentation and quickstart example